“Mirrors don’t lie, cameras do”!

 ● Lightening Counts Less in Mirror Image

 Lightning counts so much to increase the quality of the image.
 In the mirror, though it counts but less than the camera.
 The function of the lightning in-camera is to beautify your photo.
 But in the mirror, its job is different.
-You probably notice you look the same in the mirror when light is dim or bright.
+You probably notice you look the same in the mirror when the light is dim or bright.
 Your looks are established in your mind.
 That’s all about mind games!

-● Flip Image Is Better Than Photo
+● Flip Image is Better Than Photo

 According to experts, people like their flipped version more than photos.
 The reason is that they are habitual of seeing such flipped looks.
 That’s why customers often complain about photographers that they don’t look better in photos.
 When photographers flip the image, they feel comfortable with it.
 That’s technical indeed!